SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/java/developing-services-client.html.md

 ##### Jasper Control Center

-Refer to [Jasper Control Center](/guides/users-guide/optional-services#jasper) for information about how to set the credentials.
+Refer to [Optional services > Connectivity](/guides/users-guide/optional-services#connectivity) in the User guide for information about how to set the credentials.

 ##### Ericsson